allyonthego/Eye-On-Iris/README.md

 # Eye-On-Iris
 A program to classify an iris flower based on its petal and sepal lengths, often considered the "Hello World" of machine learning.
-Written to explore new self-taught concepts.
+Written to explore some new, self-taught concepts.

 Training and testing data provided from UCI machine learning library:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://archive.ics.uci.edu/ml/machine-learning-databases/iris/